Jeffrey-Sardina/TWIG-TWM-dev/README.md

 If you use TWIG in your work, please cite:
 ```
-TODO: citation if accepted
+@article{sardina2024extending,
+  title={Extending TWIG: Zero-Shot Predictive Hyperparameter Selection for KGEs based on Graph Structure},
+  author={Sardina, Jeffrey and Kelleher, John D and O'Sullivan, Declan},
+  journal={arXiv preprint arXiv:2412.14801},
+  year={2024}
+}

+@inproceedings{sardina2024twig,
+  title={TWIG: Towards pre-hoc Hyperparameter Optimisation and Cross-Graph Generalisation via Simulated KGE Models},
+  author={Sardina, Jeffrey and Kelleher, John D and O’Sullivan, Declan},
+  booktitle={2024 IEEE 18th International Conference on Semantic Computing (ICSC)},
+  pages={122--129},
+  year={2024},
+  organization={IEEE}
+}
 ```

 ## How do I install TWIG?
+The easiest way to install TWIG is using `pip install twig-twm`.
+TWIG has been tested with Python3.9, but any version above 3.7 should work.
+Note that versions before 3.7 will be unstable and give unreliable results, since TWIG relies on the new implementation of Python dictionaries as being ordered.

-The easiest way to install TWIG is in a Docker container -- simply pull this repo and run `docker compose up` to use the Docker configuration we provide.
+You can also set up TWIG in a Docker container -- simply pull this repo and run `docker compose up` to use the Docker configuration we provide.
 The container will automatically run all install instructions (in the `install/install.sh` file; a full log will be output to `install/docker_up.log`).

 You can also use TWIG with a manual install.
 We ran TWIG in the following environment:
 ```